-We may not have sufficient cash from operations to enable us to pay the minimum quarterly distribution on our common units following the establishment of cash reserves and payment of fees and expenses or to maintain or increase distributions.
+We may not have sufficient cash from operations to enable us to pay quarterly distributions on our common units following the establishment of cash reserves and payment of fees and expenses or to reinstate distributions.

-We may not have sufficient cash available each quarter to pay the minimum quarterly distribution of \$0.35 per common unit following the establishment of cash reserves and payment of fees and expenses.
+We may not have sufficient cash available to pay quarterly distributions or to reinstate distributions following the establishment of cash reserves and payment of fees and expenses.
+In February 2016, we announced that our board of directors decided to suspend the quarterly cash distributions to our unitholders, including the distribution for the quarter ended December 31, 2015, in order to conserve cash and improve our liquidity.
+Our ability to reinstate distributions will be at the discretion of our board of directors.
 The amount of cash we can distribute on our common units depends principally upon the amount of cash we generate from our operations, which may fluctuate based on numerous factors including, among other things:

-- the rates we obtain from our charters and the market for long-term charters when we recharter our vessels; - the level of our operating costs, such as the cost of crews and insurance, following the expiration of the fixed term of our management agreement pursuant to which we pay a fixed daily fee until December 2015; - the number of unscheduled off-hire days for our fleet and the timing of, and number of days required for, scheduled inspection, maintenance or repairs of submerged parts, or drydocking, of our vessels; - demand for drybulk commodities; - supply of drybulk vessels; - prevailing global and regional economic and political conditions; and - the effect of governmental regulations and maritime self-regulatory organization standards on the conduct of our business.
+- the rates we obtain from our charters and the market for long-term charters when we recharter our vessels; - the level of our operating costs, such as the cost of crews and insurance, following the expiration of the fixed term of our management agreement pursuant to which we pay a fixed daily fee until December 2017; - the number of unscheduled off-hire days for our fleet and the timing of, and number of days required for, scheduled inspection, maintenance or repairs of submerged parts, or drydocking, of our vessels; - · demand for dry cargo commodities; - supply of dry cargo vessels; - · prevailing global and regional economic and political conditions; - natural or man made disasters that affect the ability of our vessels to use certain waterways; - the effect of governmental regulations and maritime self-regulatory organization standards on the conduct of our business; and - current charter rates are at historic lows and we cannot predict when this circumstance will change.